KenuriPerera/Focus-TODO/README.md

 Features

-Add new tasks with titles and optional descriptions.
+1.Add new tasks with titles and optional descriptions.

-View and manage a list of tasks.
+2.View and manage a list of tasks.

-Mark tasks as completed or delete them.
+3.Mark tasks as completed or delete them.

-Lightweight data storage using SharedPreferences.
+4.Lightweight data storage using SharedPreferences.

-Intuitive and clean user interface.
+5.Intuitive and clean user interface.

-Real-time updates with minimal resource usage.